openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 ## Actions

-There will be times when you want an entry in the card to perform some action when clicked on even when it's a read-only sensor value.
+There will be times when you want an entry in the card to perform some action when clicked even when it's a read-only sensor value.
 For example, one might send a command to the garage door opener Item when clicking on the garage door sensor's Item on the card (you can then hide or remove the opener's Item from the model so it doesn't show up at all - a two for one).

 By default the action will usually be "Analyze item(s)", which will open up a chart of the historic state of the Items (see previous chapter).